Frequently Asked Questions

 - Not colour blind

-- Good eyesight without visual aid for Navigating Officer Cadet
+- Good eyesight (visual acuity of 6/6) for Navigating Officer Cadet

 5) Can applicants with a STPM, Diploma or Degree apply for the cadetship programme?